Caesar (title): Byzantine Empire

 Caesar or Kaisar (Καῖσαρ) remained a senior court title in the Eastern or Byzantine Empire.
 Originally, as in the classical Roman Empire, it was used for the heir apparent, and was first among the "awarded" dignities.
-From the reign of Theodosius I, however, most emperors chose to solidify the succession of their intended heirs by raising them to co-emperors.
+From the reign of Theodosius I, however, most emperors chose to solidify the succession of their intended heirs by raising them to co-emperors, i.e. augustus.
 Hence the title was more frequently awarded to second- and third-born sons, or to close and influential relatives of the Emperor: for example, Alexios Mosele who was the son-in-law of Theophilos (ruled 829–842), Bardas who was the uncle and chief minister of Michael III (r.
 842–867), and Nikephoros II (r.
 963–969) who awarded the title to his father, Bardas Phokas.
 An exceptional case was the conferment of the dignity and its insignia to the Bulgarian khan Tervel by Justinian II (r.
 685–695, 705–711) who had helped him regain his throne in 705.
 The title was awarded to the brother of Empress Maria of Alania, George II of Georgia in 1081.

 The office enjoyed extensive privileges, great prestige and power.
 When Alexios I Komnenos created the title of sebastokrator, kaisar became third in importance, and fourth after Manuel I Komnenos created the title of despot, which it remained until the end of the Empire.
 The feminine form was kaisarissa.
 It remained an office of great importance, usually awarded to imperial relations, as well as a few high-ranking and distinguished officials, and only rarely awarded to foreigners.